DOC문서PROJECT.docx

 time data from APIs and websites for logging into a PostgreSQL database.
 Experience

-skills; Interest in sustainability; Interest in data mining algorithms for health
+organizational skills; Interest in sustainability; Interest in data mining algorithms for

 Dates TBD